 HappyDoc bills the whole clinic at a flat rate; VetDoze focuses on verified dosing.
 Here's how to choose.

-HappyDoc's flat clinic rate (unlimited doctors and staff) and deep bidirectional PIMS integration make it strong for multi-vet clinics.
-VetDoze focuses on verified, never-guessed dosing with a free plan and credit-based pricing.
-Choose HappyDoc for whole-clinic rollout and integrations; VetDoze when dose accuracy is the priority.
+HappyDoc's flat clinic rate (unlimited doctors and staff) and deep bidirectional PIMS integration make it strong for large US clinics.
+VetDoze also runs a whole clinic, with per-seat accounts, shared patient records, and receptionist, doctor, and laboratory roles, and adds verified, never-guessed dosing plus a 30-consult free trial.
+Choose HappyDoc for unlimited staff on a supported PIMS; VetDoze when dose accuracy and a shared record matter more.

 | VetDozeUs | HappyDoc | |